How to Build a Scaleable Accounting Practice in the Cloud

 Written by Freya Hughes

-Programs like Xero and QuickBooks have used the ‘cloud’ to reinvent accounting services and take the monotony out of your day-to-day tasks.
-The cloud is essentially a storage system in the internet – goodbye filing cabinets and servers!
-The software available is fantastic for automating previously arduous jobs, cutting the time you spend on manual processes in half, or more.
+Cloud-based systems are reinventing accounting services and are fantastic for automating previously arduous jobs, cutting the time you spend on manual processes in half, or more.
 It also allows you to see real-time financial reports.
 This is such a revolution within the industry, I bet you’re already kicking yourself for not signing up to it sooner.
 No more worries of files being corrupted or deleted, paperwork going missing or forgetting anything when you’re off to a meeting.
 On (almost) any device, log in and you’re away.

 But why is everyone gravitating towards this way of working?
 Well, there are a few reasons: